bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Update recipe for searchlight

+-- TODO Maybe instead of the boost animation thing, we create a small 'link box' entity on boosted turrets.
+--      When the spotlight is boosting / controlling the turret, it can play a little laser light animation on the turret's link box and also the spotlight's link box thing

 -- TODO Get people to play test the balance

 -- TODO Dynamic power cost for searchlight that increases exponentially per boosted turret?